 The original recipe came from an old Gourmet cookbook.
 Over the years, I've tried to improve on it, but this is one of those recipes that was nailed by the folks at Gourmet.
 I always go back to the original.

-I have a dog who is allergic to grain and can't eat dog food, so barley (which is a grain but doesn't contain the thing that triggers grain allergies) is one of the foods that I cook for him every week.
+I had a dog who was allergic to grain and couldn't eat dog food, so barley (which is a grain but doesn't contain the thing that triggers grain allergies) is one of the foods that I cooked for him every week.
 Consequently, I've cooked a lot of the stuff.
 I've discovered that the pearled barley in the bulk bins at my health food store is much nicer quality than the bagged barley at my regular grocery store.
 It expands more and has a better texture.
 I have not prepared this dish with hulled barley, which is supposed to be even better for us.
 I find hulled barley to be a bit like eating bark straight off the tree.
 Enough said about *that*!
 I'm also a big fan of Quick cooking Barley, which you'll find in the rice section of your grocery store.

 Note also that I have tried making this with a variety of vinegars over the years, basically whatever I happened to have on hand.
 Stick to white wine vinegar.
 Red wine vinegar, balsamic vinegar, herbed vinegars, and apple cider vinegar simply don't work.
 The flavor is not right.